awslabs/fever/README.md

-# FEVER (Fact Extraction and VERification) Annotation Platform and Baselines
+# FEVER (Fact Extraction and VERification) Annotation Platform

 This repository contains the FEVER annotation platform code (annotation UI) and the baselines described in the [NAACL 2018 paper](https://arxiv.org/abs/1803.05355) as part of the Fact Extraction and VERification Shared Task.
 More information is available on [our website](https://sheffieldnlp.github.io/fever).